 - A defective or vandalized scooter

 - Getting “doored” by a vehicle

 - Getting struck by a vehicle

-- Getting hit by a cyclist or pedestrian
+- Getting hit by a bicycle or pedestrian

-These types of accidents can lead to severe lacerations, road rash, scarring, broken bones, dislocations, neck and back injuries, concussions and traumatic brain injuries, spinal cord injuries, and other serious and catastrophic injuries.
+These types of accidents can lead to severe lacerations, road rash, scarring, broken bones, dislocations, back injuries, neck injuries, concussions and traumatic brain injuries, spinal cord injuries, and other serious and catastrophic injuries.

 What Do I Do If I’ve Been Injured in an Electric Scooter Accident?

 If you’ve been injured in an electric scooter accident that wasn’t your fault, it is critical that you get a statement from a collision scene witness.
 If you don’t have a witness that supports you, the at fault driver’s insurance carrier will usually deny you fair compensation by arguing that it’s a “he said/she said” situation where no one can tell which side is telling the truth.